 'The Best Part Of The First Amendment': Dave Chappelle Accepts Mark Twain Prize

 Dave Chappelle grew up near Washington, D.C.
-And so when he received the Mark Twain Prize for American Humor last night at the John F. Kennedy Center for the Performing Arts, it was a family affair.
+So when he received the Mark Twain Prize for American Humor on Sunday night at the John F. Kennedy Center for the Performing Arts, it was a family affair.

 Chappelle's wife and kids were there.
-A selection of his favorite musicians — people like yasiin bey, Common, Erykah Badu, Q-Tip, Frederic Yonnet and John Legend — performed throughout the evening.
+A selection of his favorite musicians — people like Yasiin Bey, Common, Erykah Badu, Q-Tip, Frederic Yonnet and John Legend — performed throughout the evening.
 And his fellow comedians talked about him like he was kin.

-"Dave, you have always been a mentor," said Tiffany Haddish from the stage.
+"Dave, you have always been a mentor," Tiffany Haddish said from the stage.
 "You've been my mentor, my big brother.
 Every time I step on stage — every time — I think of you, because I've always want[ed] to make you proud.
 'Cause you the greatest."

-Haddish joined Sarah Silverman, Neal Brennan, Morgan Freeman, Lorne Michaels, Bradley Cooper, Aziz Ansari, Jon Stewart and the Saturday Night Live cast members Kenan Thompson, Michael Che and Colin Jost on stage to pay tribute to their friend and hero.
+Haddish joined Sarah Silverman, Neal Brennan, Morgan Freeman, Lorne Michaels, Bradley Cooper, Aziz Ansari, Jon Stewart and the Saturday Night Live cast members Kenan Thompson, Michael Che and Colin Jost onstage to pay tribute to their friend and hero.

 Silverman expressed a common sentiment: "His critical thinking is his art," she said from the stage.
 But she also cracked a few jokes about her friend.

 "Dave, can you believe this?
 You're getting the freaking Mark Twain Prize," she said from the stage.
 "You deserve it.
 It's the right thing.
-It's actually perfect that you're getting the Mark Twain Prize because you both love using the n-word in your masterpieces."
+It's actually perfect that you're getting the Mark Twain Prize because you both love using the N-word in your masterpieces."

 Though he was already well-known as a stand-up comedian, Chappelle's career took off in the early 2000s with Chappelle's Show on Comedy Central.
 The show obliterated boundaries.
 In the first episode, Chappelle played Clayton Bigsby, a white supremacist who was blind — and thus didn't know he was black.